kaldius/carousell_scraper/readme.md

 - [ ] Check for diffs at each new scrape and automatically push them to user
     - [ ] add command to subscribe/unsubscribe to this
 - [ ] notifications when new listings are added
+- [ ] add error callback

 Todo(scraper side):
-- [ ] maintain list of tracked search terms
+- [x] maintain list of tracked search terms
 - [ ] scheduled scraping
 - [ ] diffs between scrapes
+    - [ ] how to see diffs? since the age of the item changes with each scrape.
+Look for items with age < scraping interval?
 - [ ] store user bookmarks or already viewed listings